Cadet College Razmak: Infrastructure

 The college covers an area of about 154 acre.

-The buildings comprise a mosque, a double-stored academic block, auditorium, six hostels called "houses", one combined cadets' mess, an administration block, and a science block.
+The buildings comprise a mosque, a double-stored academic block, auditorium, eight hostels called "houses", one combined cadets' mess, an administration block, and a science block.
 Sports facilities includes four squash courts and football, hockey, cricket, basketball, volleyball grounds and six tennis courts.
 The college has residential accommodation for the teaching and administrative staff.